 BY JOHN DONLAN

 John Donlan is a poetry editor with Brick Books.
-Copyright held by the author.
+Copyright rests with the author.

 even my cats and dogs, their tiny bones

 mouldering in old towels and blankets under back gardens

 across Canada –

 Grief, this is too much!

 You’re hiding something.
 This pain near my heart